limebat/Equation-Reverse-Solver/README.md

 # Equation-Reverse-Solver
 Hello, hope all is well.
 This is my undergraduate freshman side-project as a hobby introduction for my own towards C++ and linear algebra.
 Now 2 years later as I update this repository, I hope this function may assist anyone who is interested in reverse-solving an equation based on input data.
-I am now in my Master's at GaTech, and I am now in gradschool and updating my old projects with the description ReadMe only -- all code here was from my freshman undergraduate, and I won't be updating this project anymore unfortunately.
-This is for memento's sake -- it is useful to see old projects in a timeline scale such as this for entertainment and pure educational purposes.
+I am now in my Master's, where I am now updating my old projects with the description ReadMe only -- all code here was from my freshman undergraduate, and I won't be updating this project anymore unfortunately.
+This is for memento's sake and for assisting those who are interested.

 **Motivation**